NeurodataWithoutBorders/nwb-schema/README.rst

 NWB Schema Format
 ========================

-A format specification schema for the Neurodata Without Borders: Neurophysiology (NWB:N) data format.
+A format specification schema for the Neurodata Without Borders (NWB) data format.

 This repo contains: